 Articles will fall into at least one of the following three categories and will answer one or more of the questions below:

 Recent research and debates in your field – What debates are driving your field?
 What new research has been published?
 What does it add to these debates or the field more generally?
 Can you put that new research in context?
 Does a new school of thought or paradigm seem to be developing?
 Has a new controversy erupted?

 Comparative look across sections or boundaries – Are there related things happening in different fields?
 Can you suggest comparisons that have not been fully explored?
 Can one area provide an insight into another when used in teaching or research?

 State of the field – Can you offer a fresh perspective on developments in your field?
 Perhaps there are arguments or fads drawing attention away from what you think are the critical points?
 Perhaps the field is stagnating?
 Are students and teachers flocking to or fleeing from your field?
 Is your area well and fairly covered in the media?
 Are there resources or archives that are new or underused and are worthy of attention?
 Has the field been affected by or is it impacting on current affairs?

-Articles submitted to Compass should not have been previously published or accepted to be published elsewhere.
-Papers presented at a conference or symposium may be accepted for publication by agreement with the relevant editor.
+Articles submitted to Sociology Compass should not have been previously published or accepted to be published elsewhere.
+Papers presented at a conference or symposium may be accepted for publication by agreement with the relevant Section Editor.

 Writing Your Article

 Harvard style should be used for inline citations and the list of references.
 Examples can be found towards the end of these guidelines.